strt/www/content/open-positions/hi-there-senior-full-stack-developer.md

 Strateg is a part of the Diplomat Group with fellow subsidiaries Diplomat Communications and Tale.
 Together we form one of Sweden’s leading communications advisers.
 Some 70 employees work at Strateg, with an unusually large dedication and broad expertise to ensure our customers’ success.

-Check out our [Git repository](https://github.com/strt), our tools are open-source.
+Check out our [GitHub](https://github.com/strt), our tools are open-source.
 Don’t forget to check [our case studies](/work) if you haven’t done it yet

 ## Made your mind up?